cfjedimaster/raymondcamden2023/src/posts/2024/05/27/2024-05-27-adding-recommendations-to-my-blog-with-algolia.md

 Otherwise, I hit the Algolia REST API.
 I do a bit of manipulation on the results to make it simpler (date, url, and title), cache it, and then return it.

-For my blog post on [dyanmically creating variables in Postman](https://www.raymondcamden.com/2024/05/22/dynamically-creating-variables-in-postman), here's the result:
+For my blog post on [dynamically creating variables in Postman](https://www.raymondcamden.com/2024/05/22/dynamically-creating-variables-in-postman), here's the result:

 ```json
 [